 Your caravan was written off when parked in your driveway by your neighbour's builder's digger.
 You have claimed £15,000.
 The builder's insurers have made a Part 36 offer of £14,000.
 Are you prepared to accept less than the value of your claim to put an end to all the risks involved in going to trial?
 How confident are you that you will get the full £15,000?
 Any award that does not beat the £14,000 Part 36 offer will result in you paying the other side's legal costs and interest from the end of the Relevant Period.

 Making a Part 36 offer

-If the defendant accepts the offer, the defendant will be very likely to have to pay the claimant’s costs.
+If the defendant accepts the offer, the defendant will very likely have to pay the claimant’s costs.

 If the defendant does not accept the offer and the dispute goes to trial, the court is likely (unless it is unjust) to order the defendant to pay the claimant’s costs on an indemnity basis (which is likely to be higher) from the end of the Relevant Period, plus interest on costs and the sum awarded.
 The defendant also pays an additional amount of a percentage of the amount awarded, up to £75,000, calculated by applying rules set out in Part 36.

-If you are a successful claimant and a litigant in person, you will only get your costs for preparing the case at £19 per hour, or whatever your earning loss rate is if that is higher.
+If you are a successful claimant and a litigant in person, you will only get your costs for preparing the case at a maximum of £19 per hour or whatever your earning loss rate is if that is higher if you kept the proper records.
 However, a represented defendant may be incurring costs at between £100 and £400 per hour, depending on the charging rate and location (central London or elsewhere) of their solicitor and barrister, if they have one.